The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Results

-The $N_\mathrm{dust}$ in the spine of part C reaches to $\gtrsim5\times10^{22}\,\mathrm{cm^{-2}}$.
-Only one star is located at the spine of part C and shows distinct $\theta_\mathrm{PA}$ compared with other stars in part C. This star is likely a foreground contamination with red intrinsic color.
-Starlight polarization only catches the $B_\mathrm{sky}$ in the surrounding envelope of part C. The $B_\mathrm{sky}$ traced by starlight polarization in the envelope is consistent with the magnetic fields obtained from dust polarization, which are represented by the white segment in the densest dust condensation of part C \citep{2015ApJ...799...74P}.
-The starlight polarization traces the envelope of G11.11--0.12, while dust polarization traces the spine of G11.11-0.12.
-The consistency of $B_\mathrm{sky}$ in envelope of parsec scale and dense core of sub-parsec scale indicates that magnetic fields are perpendicular to part C of G11.11--0.12.
+The $N(\mathrm{H_2})_\mathrm{dust}$ in the spine of region C is $\gtrsim4\times10^{22}\,\mathrm{cm^{-2}}$.
+Few starlight polarisation was detected towards the spine of region C. Starlight polarisation traces better the $B_\mathrm{sky}$ in the surrounding envelope of region C. The $B_\mathrm{sky}$ traced by starlight polarisation in the envelope is consistent with the magnetic fields on the spine of region C obtained from dust polarisation \citep{2015ApJ...799...74P}.
+The consistency of $B_\mathrm{sky}$ in the envelope of parsec scales, and the dense core of sub-parsec scales, indicates that magnetic fields are perpendicular to the spine of region C. Combining the near-IR starlight polarisation in this work and the dust polarisation in \citet{2015ApJ...799...74P}, the magnetic fields are found to be always perpendicular to G11 across the parsec-scale envelope surrounding the filament to the dense spine in which star formation is on-going.